gdussert/gdussert.github.io/content/authors/admin/_index.md

 ## About Me

-I am a Foret Mixte expert.
+I am a Foret Mixte and Expedition 33 expert.